mrcrypster/datachild/articles/how-to-format-data-using-openai-api.md

 "Daniel Brown","Seniour Engineer","N/A","dan@company.com"
 "Mira Clasko","Chief of Marketing","N/A","m@company.com"
 ```
-* `doublequoted` - we want doublequotes to be used for CSV,
+* `doublequoted` - we want double quotes to be used for CSV,
 * `use "N/A" for empty values` - replace empty values with `N/A`.